Asgarby, North Kesteven

 Asgarby is a village in the civil parish of Asgarby and Howell, in the North Kesteven district of Lincolnshire, England.

+Geography

 It is situated on the A17 Boston to Newark road, 3 mi east from Sleaford and 2 mi north-west from Heckington.
 In 1921 the parish had a population of 63.
 On 1 April 1931 the parish was abolished to form "Asgarby and Howell".

+Construction to realign the A17 began in July 1967, to replace the dangerous Asgarby bends, being a three-quarter mile, to cost £100,000, built by A.F.
+Budge.
+It was opened by January 1968.

+History

 Asgarby Grade I listed Anglican church is dedicated to St Andrew.
 The church has a crocketed spire and buttresses, a Decorated nave, and an Early English priests' doorway.